Superflare: Spectroscopic observations of superflare stars

 Spectroscopic studies of superflares allow their properties to be determined in more detail, in the hope of detecting the cause of the flares.
 The first studies were made using the high dispersion spectrograph on the Subaru Telescope in Hawaii.
 Some 50 apparently solar-type stars, known from the Kepler observations to show superflare activity, have been examined in detail.
 Of these, only 16 showed evidence of being visual or spectroscopic binaries; these were excluded since close binaries are frequently active, while in the case of visual binaries there is the chance of activity taking place on the companion.
 Spectroscopy allows accurate determinations of the effective temperature, the surface gravity and the abundance of elements beyond helium ('metallicity'); most of the 34 single stars proved to be main sequence stars of spectral type G and similar composition to the Sun.
 Since properties such as temperature and surface gravity change over the lifetime of a star, stellar evolution theory allows an estimate of the age of a star: in most cases the age appeared to be above several hundred million years.
 This is important since very young stars are known to be much more active.
 Nine of the stars conformed to the narrower definition of solar-type given above, with temperatures greater than 5600 K and rotation periods longer than 10 days; some had periods above 20 or even 30 days.
 Only five of the 34 could be described as fast rotators.

 Observations from LAMOST have been used to measure chromospheric activity of 5,648 solar-like stars in the Kepler field, including 48 superflare stars.
 These observations show that superflare stars are generally characterized by larger chromospheric emissions than other stars, including the Sun.
-However, superflare stars with activity levels lower than, or comparable to, the Sun do exist, suggesting that solar flares and superflares most likely share the same origin.
+Superflare stars with activity levels lower than, or comparable to, the Sun do exist, suggesting that solar flares and superflares most likely share the same origin.
 The very large ensemble of solar-like stars included in this study enables detailed and robust estimates of the relation between chromospheric activity and the occurrence of superflares.